gbif/dwc-dp/darwin-core-data-package-guide.md

 5. The descriptor SHOULD have a `version` property, indicating the version of the dataset.
 It MUST follow the [Data Package specification][package.version].

 6. The descriptor MAY have additional package-level properties.
 This includes dataset-level metadata defined by the [Data Package specification][data-package] (e.g. `title`, `description`, `contributors`, `sources`, `licenses`) or custom properties.

-7. An external EML document MAY accompany the dataset as supplementary metadata or MAY be included within the data package with the filename `eml.xml`.

 ### 3.3 Resources